A practical guide to your Zendesk chat setup in 2026

 An eesel AI agent working within the Zendesk interface, demonstrating a seamless integration for an enhanced Zendesk chat setup.

-This is how you fix that "siloed knowledge" problem for good. eesel AI connects to over 100 different places where your company information might be stored.
-You can easily link it to your knowledge bases in Confluence and Notion, your files in Google Docs, your internal chats in Slack, and even your product info in Shopify.
+If your team uses many different apps, you can use a complementary layer to unify them. eesel AI connects to many different places where your company information might be stored.
+You can link it to your knowledge bases in Confluence and Notion, your files in Google Docs, your internal chats in Slack, and even your product info in Shopify.

 Zendesk Chat pricing

-Zendesk Chat isn't really sold on its own anymore.
-It’s bundled into the Zendesk Suite plans, and you get access to live chat and messaging features starting with the "Suite Team" plan.
+Zendesk Chat is conveniently bundled into the Zendesk Suite plans.
+This ensures you have access to live chat and messaging features as part of a comprehensive support package starting with the "Suite Team" plan.

 PlanPrice (Billed Annually)Key Chat & AI Features